robinboncoeur/ArtAndAGI/docs/visual/Person2.md

 [A]
-Brilliant work getting this far, Robyn — and yes, I can see why this setup is *slow*.
+Brilliant work getting this far, girlfriend — and yes, I can see why this setup is *slow*.
 Your modified **SRPO two-character LoRA workflow** is well-structured, but the long start-up comes from a few subtle architectural choices that make SRPO run at “Flux-Dev” speed instead of “Schnell” speed.

 Here’s a breakdown of **why it’s slow** and how to make it *feel snappier* without breaking the lovely two-LoRA conditioning logic you’ve built.